221294583/crc32/README.md

+poly = 5

-you need give me five table and two and
+and exclusive or and